snavely/bundler_sfm/README.md

 Running bundler
 ---------------

-The easiest way to start using Bundler is to use the included Python script, bundler.py.
-Just execute this script in a directory with a set of images in JPEG format, and it will automatically run all the steps needed to run structure from motion on the images (assuming everything goes well).
+The easiest way to start using Bundler is to either use the provided RunBundler.sh bash script, or the included Python script (by Isaac Lenton), utils/bundler.py.
+Just execute either script in a directory with a set of images in JPEG format, and it will automatically run all the steps needed to run structure from motion on the images (assuming everything goes well).
+For RunBundler.sh, you may optionally provide a configuration file as a command line argument---see RunBundler.sh for a description of the configuration options available.
+Notably, you can choose to use Ceres when running Bundler.

 To get help on using the Python script bundler.py: